alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-medical-devices.markdown

 Additional certificates on the same order cost £10 each.

-Once you’ve paid, the CFS order will be posted to you within 5 working days.
+Once you’ve paid, they'll be posted to you within 5 working days.

 ###Getting help